Konstantinos-Papanagnou/SecurityProject/README.md

 # Security Project

-#### This repository contains all the notes and sample codes used for my presentation on the Security class for International Hellenic University.
+#### This repository contains all the notes and sample codes used in my presentation on the Security class for International Hellenic University.

 ##### This repo will be updated as the project continues.
 The goal of this project is to create a FUD payload if possible by leveraging certain antivirus and firewall bypassing techniques and see how efficient they are.